jonathanharrell/cjarellano-v2/content/posts/childs-play-toy-gory.md

   ></iframe>
 </div>

+Despite the franchise's wild swings in tone and quality, I'm looking forward to the TV series debuting on the USA Network later this year.
 Unlike other long-running horror franchises, the Chucky saga carries the distinction of boasting a single narrative continuity overseen by a single creator.
 Mancini has made his pet series weirder and gayer with each installment.
 Now that he’s continuing the story in a cultural landscape less openly hostile to queer sensibilities than in 1988, subtext can finally become text and Chucky can let his rainbow knife fly once and for all.